2001 Dime Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2001 Dime Value Guides

-The 2001 Roosevelt dime series encompasses four distinct categories, each serving different purposes within the numismatic marketplace and reflecting varied production standards:
+The 2001 Roosevelt dime series encompasses four distinct categories.
+Each serves a different purpose in the numismatic marketplace:

 • 2001-P Dime (Philadelphia)